ti-a-go/text/README.md

-# Playground for Textual Data Analysis
+# Textual Data / Linguístic Analysis

 Python packages that helps you to process textual data using NLP Python libraries like Spacy, Stanza, NLTK etc.

-The main interface with the playground is Jupyter notebooks.
+The main interface is Jupyter notebooks.

-The playground have a package to access data from many data sources like wikipedia, twitter, from the disk etc.
+There are python packages with useful functions to access data from many data sources like wikipedia, twitter, from the disk etc.

-### Features

-- Token catalog: find occurrences of a given token in a group of documents
-- Process text data using Spacy and Stanza libraries
-- Access data from Wikipedia
-- Copy a file with textual data into data/ folder and access it from the notebooks
-- Get the tokens frequency and other metrics
+# Text Processing

+Antes de iniciar a análise, é preciso processar os textos utilizando a biblioteca spacy.

+Os documentos processados devevem ser armazenados em uma das opções:
+- postgresql
+- mongodb
+- arquivo `.json`

+Uma API REST deve ser a melhor opção para processar o texto.

+Utilizar Spacy `doc.to_jason()` para salvar os documentos no banco de dados.

+# NLP Tasks

+- Tokenization
+- Part of Speech
+- Dependency Parse
+- Named Entity Recognition
 - Extract n-grams from a text

+# Linguístic Analysis

+1. Get the tokens frequency and other metrics
+2. Token catalog: find occurrences of a given token in a group of documents
+3. Token patterns

 # Run